Packing for a Low-FODMAP trip; Dr. Rachel’s Top 10 List and Tips to Make it Easier

 Dr. Rachel’s Top 10 List for a Low-FODMAP Trip Made Easy

-1. Tea: Since I can’t really tolerate coffee, I drink decaf green tea and regular green tea a LOT.
+• 2.
+Tea: Since I don’t tolerate coffee well, I drink decaf green tea and regular green tea a LOT.
 I also LOVE Runa® Guayusa, as it gives me a great caffeine wake-up (note: while I have no problem with Runa Guayusa, it has not been formally tested for FODMAPs so check your tolerance prior to large consumption).

-1. Instant oatmeal: A MUST for me.
-I make these in the hotel room for a filling late-night snack or breakfast.
+• 3.
+Instant oatmeal: A MUST for me.
+I make these in the hotel room (using a disposable cup) for a filling late-night snack or breakfast.
 I often stir in protein powder (next!).

-1. Protein powder: Good to add to oatmeal or your beverage of choice.
+• 4.
+Protein powder: Good to add to oatmeal, or your beverage of choice.
 I put it in a baggie or a small container (remember to pack a plastic spoon).

-1. Something sweet: Not essential, but I have a sweet tooth.
-Squares of dark chocolate, Jolly Rancher candy or See’s lollipops are good for my pocket/purse and reduce cravings for other decadences.
+• 6.
+Something sweet: Not essential, but I have a sweet tooth.
+I’d rather have something good for my tummy, then start yearning for airplane cookies or chips.
+Squares of dark chocolate, Jolly Rancher candy, or See’s lollipops are handy for my pocket/purse and reduce cravings for other decadences.
 I’m also a big fan of Adora® dark chocolate calcium supplements; I never forget to take my calcium!

-1. Pouches of tuna (no refrigeration required): Enjoy plain or with your mayo (see above).
+• 8.
+Pouches of tuna or salmon (no refrigeration required): Enjoy plain or with your mayo (see above).
 Minimal spices in these are usually tolerated.
 Throw on a salad, or eat from the pouch mixed with a handful of almonds.

-1. A low-FODMAP bread choice: I like to have some buns or wraps on hand.
+• 10.
+A low-FODMAP bread choice: I like to have some buns or wraps on hand.
 That way, you can order some sandwich meat or eggs and use your own bread.
 You can also spread your peanut butter with sliced banana, or whip out your tuna!
 Tons of options.
+See my low-FODMAP Grocery Shopping blog for some ideas.

 Be healthy and happy,